LeaVerou/lea.verou.me/blog/2023/design-state-of-html/index.md

 I have created a Discussions category for this and seeded it with 55 features spanning 12 focus areas (Forms & Editing, Making Web Components, Consuming Web Components, ARIA & Accessibility APIs, Embedding, Multimedia, Interactivity, Semantic HTML, Templating, Bridging the gap with native, Performance, Security & Privacy).
 These initial ideas and focus areas came from a combination of personal research, as well as several brainstorming sessions with the [WebDX CG](https://www.w3.org/community/webdx/).

-<a class="call-to-action" href="https://github.com/Devographics/surveys/discussions/categories/state-of-html-2023-features">Vote on Features for State of HTML 2023!</a>
+<a class="cta" href="https://github.com/Devographics/surveys/discussions/categories/state-of-html-2023-features">Vote on Features for State of HTML 2023!</a>

 ![Screenshot of list of discussions](images/discussions.png)